 And you can forget about monkeys with typewriters.

-What do we need to record?
-The speed and direction of wind at the different levels and in different locations, the barometric pressure in all of these places, along with temperatures and moisture content for each for starters.
+Can you tell me what we need to record?
+We're talking about wind speed and direction at different levels and in different places, barometric pressure, temperatures and moisture content for each of these places.

 You like this Idea?
 It works for its intended purpose, but probably is not perfect.
 Why not?

 Do you know of a better one?
 We'd all like to see it, I'll bet.
 A penny for your thoughts.

 Click below to see hi-tech contributions from other visitors to this page...

 air quality handbook

 I have work in the educational project of pollutions in the factories. please you can help me find the right air quality handbook or references.
 Barry's …

 I am wondering about air dispersion models.
 What is the Principle of air Quality Modeling.
 I am a student of M.Sc.
 Environmental Science from Devi …

 They've gone hand in hand to advance each other.
 NOAA (National Oceanic and Atmospheric Association) uses Cray supercomputers to process weather data.
 As well as IBM supercomputers, other supercomputers are used to predict the weather.